FGS

 Why Sightline uses it

 FGS is the only widely-validated owner-administered acute pain instrument for cats.
-Pairing FGS (acute, point-in-time) with FMPI-SF (chronic, longitudinal) and CSOM (owner-defined) gives Sightline a comprehensive cat-pain coverage.
-The CC-BY 4.0 reference imagery means Sightline can ship a fully-functional in-app scoring tool without per-deployment licence fees, once the assets are sourced and attributed correctly.
+Pairing FGS (acute, point-in-time) with CSOM (owner-defined) gives Sightline focused cat-pain coverage on top of the daily Sightline Score.
+The CC BY 4.0 reference imagery in the Scientific Reports paper means Sightline can ship a fully-functional in-app scoring tool with attribution and no per-deployment licence fees.